drvinceknight/pfm/book/tools-for-mathematics/02-algebra/tutorial/main.md

 $$1=\frac{1}{\sqrt{2} + 1}\times \left(\sqrt{2} + 1\right) = \left(-1 + \sqrt{2}\right)\times \left(\sqrt{2} + 1\right)$$

-The `sympy.simplify` command did not give much insight in to what happened but you can confirm the above manipulation by expanding
+The `sympy.simplify` command did not give much insight into what happened but you can confirm the above manipulation by expanding
 $\left(-1 +
 \sqrt{2}\right)\times \left(\sqrt{2} + 1\right)$.
 Here is how to do